ibid/ibid/docs/api/ibid.test.rst

 .. class:: PluginTestCase

-   A subclass of Twisted Trial's :class:`unittest.TestCase<twisted.trial.unittest.TestCase`.
-It sets up an environment much like a running Ibid including a clean database, and loads the specified plugins.
+   A subclass of Twisted Trial's
+   `unittest.TestCase <http://twistedmatrix.com/documents/8.2.0/api/twisted.trial.unittest.TestCase.html>`_.
+It sets up an
+   environment much like a running Ibid including a clean database, and loads the specified plugins.